StefFrustagli/the-italian-hangman-game/README.md

 - Increase the number of words in the word bank.
 - Provide more categories to choose from.
 - Add a tracking score to keep track of players' progress.
+- Make the style more reminiscent of retro games.

 ## Technologies used

-- [Python:](https://www.python.org) Hight-level programming language used for the creation of the game.
+- [Python](https://www.python.org): Hight-level programming language used for the creation of the game.
 - [PEP8](http://pep8online.com/) was used to check the code for PEP8 requirements.
 - [Code Beautify - Python Beautifier](https://codebeautify.org/python-formatter-beautifier) was used to format the code.
 - [Heroku: Cloud Application Platform](https://dashboard.heroku.com/apps) was used for the deployment.